zitadel/zitadel/docs/docs/quickstarts/dot-net.md

 ## Prerequisites

 The client [SDK](https://github.com/caos/zitadel-net) will handle all necessary OAuth 2.0 requests and send the required headers to the ZITADEL API.
-All that is required, is a service account with an Org Owner role assigned and its key JSON.
+All that is required, is a service account with an Org Owner (or another role, depending on the needed api requests) role assigned and its key JSON.

 However, we recommend you read the guide on [how to access ZITADEL API](../guides/usage/access-zitadel-apis) and the associated guides for a basic knowledge of :
  - [Recommended Authorization Flows](../guides/usage/oauth-recommended-flows)